KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 ![](recap-of-pygotham-2019-images/meg-python-education-website.png)

-Photo taken by Casey Faist, used with permission
+Meg Ray; photo credit: Casey Faist (used with permission)

 According to the Association for Computer Machinery report "[Running on Empty](https://runningonempty.acm.org/)," lack of access to computer science education or privileged knowledge in US K-12 schools is a significant social justice issue.

 ![](recap-of-pygotham-2019-images/meg-social-justice-issue.png)

-Photo taken by Casey Faist, used with permission
+Meg Ray; photo credit: Casey Faist (used with permission)

 Meg's talk explored ways to bring computer science education to every student.